marco262/my_wiki/data/dnd/subclass/way-of-shadow.md

 ## Cloak of Shadows

 By 11th level, you have learned to become one with the shadows.
-When you are in an area of dim light or darkness, you can use your action to become invisible.
-You remain invisible until you make an attack, cast a spell, or are in an area of bright light.
+When you are in an area of dim light or darkness, you can use your action to become [[[general:conditions#invisible|invisible]]].
+You remain [[[general:conditions#invisible|invisible]]] until you make an attack, cast a spell, or are in an area of bright light.

 ## Opportunist